Working to eliminate cat litterbox problems? We know this can be tough!

 - Place your cat in another room while you clean up soiled spots.
 Use a professional odor neutralizer that will remove the odor, not just cover it up.
 Makes sure to use a cleaner that does not contain ammonia.
 Ammonia is a normal constituent of urine and only makes matters worse.
 One teaspoon of apple cider vinegar put into one feeding each day will help alter the urine odor possibly preventing the desire to mark an area again.

 - Feed the cat at the location of the soiling.
 Leave the food dish, even though empty, down at the spot until the next meal.
-If several areas are soiled, split the feeding into however many dishes are required to cover the areas.
-Bowls may start to be removed slowly after a minimum of four days without soiling.
-If regression occurs, you must reinstate feeding in each spot until another dry spell is accomplished.
+If you notice several soiled areas, split the feeding into however enough dishes to cover the areas.
+Slowly remove bowls after a minimum of four days without soiling.
+If your cat regresses back to old habits, you must reinstate feeding in each spot until another dry spell is accomplished.
 This program is usually successful in six weeks or less.